tomas-fryza/vhdl-course/Labs/05-counter/README.md

    | `AN` | output | `std_logic_vector(8 - 1 downto 0)` | Common anode signals to individual displays |

    3. Create a new [constraints XDC](https://github.com/Digilent/digilent-xdc) file: `nexys-a7-50t` and uncomment used pins according to the entity.
    4. Use direct instantiation and define an architecture of the top level: make a copy of `clock_enable`, `cnt_up_down`, and `hex_7seg` entities.
-Copy source file `hex_7seg.vhd` from the previous laboratory to the current source folder.
+Copy source file `hex_7seg.vhd` from the previous laboratories to the `counter/counter.srcs/sources_1/new/` source folder and add them to the project.

 ```vhdl
 ------------------------------------------------------------------------
 -- Architecture body for top level
 ------------------------------------------------------------------------